lucaswkuipers/RequestKit/README.md

 <img src="https://user-images.githubusercontent.com/59176579/236515125-559bbfc1-42bf-4322-b226-d886b1e5f43e.png"/>

-RESTKit is a lightweight Swift package for making basic HTTP requests and handling responses.
+RequestKit is a lightweight Swift package for making basic HTTP requests and handling responses.
 It provides a simple protocol called Request that you can use to define your own HTTP requests (by providing just the necessary parts) and then call it with `send()`

 ## Installation

-You can install RESTKit using the Swift Package Manager.
-To add RESTKit to your Xcode project, select File > Swift Packages > Add Package Dependency, and enter the following URL:
+You can install RequestKit using the Swift Package Manager.
+To add RequestKit to your Xcode project, select File > Swift Packages > Add Package Dependency, and enter the following URL:

 ```swift
 https://github.com/your_username/restkit.git